2006 IAAF World Indoor Championships – Men's shot put

+The winning margin was 95 cm which as of July 2024 remains the only time the men's shot put has been won by more than 90 cm at these championships.

 Medalists

 Note: In 2013 it was revealed that Andrei Mikhnevich, the original silver medalist, tested positive for a prohibited substance at the 2005 World Championships.
 Since this was his second offense, he was given a lifetime ban and all his results from August 2005 on were annulled.

 Results

 Qualification

 Qualifying perf.
 20.30 (Q) or 8 best performers (q) advanced to the Final.